sensu/sensu-docs/content/sensu-go/6.1/learn/sandbox.md

 ## Collect metrics

-The Prometheus ecosystem's exporters expose metrics that Sensu can collect and route to one or more time series databases.
+The Prometheus ecosystem's exporters expose metrics that Sensu can collect and route to one or more time-series databases.
 Follow [Collect Prometheus metrics with Sensu][3] to run Sensu and Prometheus in parallel and make use of environments where you've already deployed Prometheus.

 Learn to configure the Sensu Prometheus Collector check plugin to collect metrics from a Prometheus exporter or the Prometheus query API.